iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#089] [Breaking] A.R.C. backend system administrator Simon Jackson taken into custody by the Administration Bureau as prime suspect of recent incidents.md

 > <br>
 > According to our inside sources, the Administration Bureau received investigative information from an A.R.C. employee.
 The employee accused Simon Jackson of using a specialized A.I. that has yet to clear safety protocols for all kinds of operations.
 The Administration Bureau decided to delve further into the situation.
 However, when they came across A.R.C.'s system program records, they discovered a large number of commands used by said A.I. to commit internet crimes, which even includes the infamous cyberterrorism incident during a live stream a few months ago.
 All this evidence are proof of Simon Jackson's highly possible association with Æsir. <br>
 > <br>
 > Faced with such serious accusations, Simon Jackson did not say a single word to defend himself, nor attempted to prove his innocence.
 Instead, he appeared at the Bureau with law enforcement agents and has been very cooperative throughout the process.
-We are currently chasing this news in real-time and will update you with the latest information at any time. <br>
+We are currently chasing this news in real\-time and will update you with the latest information at any time. <br>
 [Article excerpted from Node News Network]

 ![o8901.png](./attachments/o8901.png)